kweephyo-pmt/senior_project/README.md

 - Node.js (v16 or higher)
 - npm or yarn
-- Firebase project with Authentication and Firestore enabled
+- Firebase project with Authentication and Mysql enabled

 ## Setup